 As this stage of 'Diadem', Kesselring perceived the Allied offensive as a holding operation designed to draw his reserves away from the coast to the north of Rome and away from the 'Shingle' lodgement at Anzio, and the extent of the French advance was not reported to him as the Germans themselves did not appreciate the depth to which the French had driven into their positions.
 The only mobile division ordered forward out of reserve was Baade’s 90th Panzergrenadierdivision, and this started to move to the south along Highway 6 in the direction of the Liri river valley on 13 May.

-Juin seized his opportunity, and despatched Général de Brigade Augustin Guillaume’s Commandement de Goums Marocains, about 12,000 in number, into the gap and across the mountains to cut the German lateral road from Pico to Formia behind the ‘Führer-Senger-Linie’ switch line, and the German right flank had collapsed.
+Juin seized his opportunity, and despatched Général de Brigade Augustin Guillaume’s Commandement de Goums Marocains, a force of about 12,000 men, into the gap and across the mountains to cut the German lateral road from Pico to Formia behind the 'Führer-Senger-Linie' switch line, and the German right flank had collapsed.
 Only the efforts of the widely dispersed detachments of Sperl’s 15th Panzergrenadierdivision saved the XIV Panzerkorps from complete rout.

 In the period between 12 and 17 May the Poles had reorganised their two divisions in an effort to make good the losses and disorganisation of their initial attack, but nonetheless offered the Germans no respite during this period.
 Frequent artillery, mortar and air attacks kept the German paratroopers pinned down, and extensive and aggressive patrolling had given the Poles a considerably better knowledge of the terrain and the locations of the German positions than they had possessed before their first attack.
 The Poles also studied the reasons for their first failure, and could thus plan their second attack to minimise the chance of any repetition.